Grower Glossary – CUpdated 18 days ago

 A clear humidity cover used to retain moisture during cloning or germination.

-Pro Tip: Remove daily for air exchange to prevent mold.
+Pro tip: Remove daily for air exchange to prevent mold and fungal issues.

 Closed-Loop System

-A grow setup designed to recycle water, air, and nutrients, minimizing waste.
+A grow setup designed to recycle water, air, and nutrients with minimal waste.
 Common in sealed hydroponic or CO₂-enriched environments.

 Clyde

-The bloom-phase nutrient in Cronk’s Bonnie & Clyde Autoflower Line, with an optimized 3–6–5 NPK ratio.
+The bloom-phase nutrient in Cronk's Bonnie and Clyde Autoflower Line, with an NPK of 3-6-5.

 Coco Coir

-A renewable, pH-neutral grow medium made from coconut husk fibers.
+A renewable grow medium made from coconut husk fibers.
 Excellent aeration and water retention make it ideal for hydro-style grows.
+Coco has high cation exchange capacity, which means it actively binds calcium and magnesium, so growers in coco must supplement CalMag continuously to keep those minerals available.

 Cola